jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 In Sections 2.1 and 2.2 you describe the three models of climatic change, and three ways of modeling each climate model.
 Is there a way to clarify the structure of your computational experiment in these two sections, including your intent of using multiple methods of generating these types of climate variability?

-> **QUESTION**: I think we just need to modify the beginning of the results section.
-Is there anything we can make clearer?
+> We have re-named section 2.4 experiment design and added a flow chart plus some clarifying text to this section.

 Please explicitly link the lognormal model with the LN2 acronym in text before using in figures.

-> We have done this in section 2.2
+> Thank you for noticing this omission.
+We have defined this acronym in section 2.2

 It would be interesting to see whether there is a relationship in the results between bias and variance; e.g. can the variance inform or predict the bias in each of the three types of climate variability?